 Classical psychoanalytic theory is concerned with the psychological or phenomenological aspects of thought, behavior, and experience.

 This course begins with a review of the theory’s presuppositions of psychological determinism, consciousness, motivation, and the genetic approach.
 It then describes and discusses in depth the dynamic-economic, topographic, structural, adaptive, and genetic models of the theory.

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist and Psychoanalyst in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
-He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a professor emeritus of the Graduate School of Psychology at California Lutheran University and renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.

-The course includes an online written manuscript and accompanying audio file, for optional review in multiple modalities.
+The course, Classical Psychoanalytic Theory, includes an online written manuscript and accompanying audio file, for optional review in multiple modalities.
 An online multiple choice test and Certificate of Completion follow completion of the course for 8 CE credits.
 Introductory level.
 A brief video provides opening remarks by Dr. Gerson.
-This course may be applied to the Certificate in Psychoanalytic Psychotherapy if desired. $119.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $119.